Holidays and Traditions

 Once a year 5 or 6 members of the congregation are invited to share their personal religious sojourn with the congregation.
 One’s credo is the statements that form the foundation of a personal spiritual path.
 Those selected are given several month’s lead time to prepare and Credo Sundays are some of the most powerful experiences we offer.

-Since our creation on March 26, 1997, our congregation has viewed Jesus more a teacher than part of the holy trinity which makes Easter, for us, a non sequitur.
-For some years now, we’ve celebrated the first Sunday in spring after the equinox (Easter) with a flute concert by Cornell Kninderknect, a locally renowned flutist.
-It, like our other special Sundays, is very important for us.
+Since our creation on March 26, 1997, our congregation has viewed Jesus more a teacher than part of the holy trinity which makes Christmas and Easter, for us a study of brith and rebirth.

 Other Special Mornings